 Rain, mud, and cold present a whole new set of challenges to the bicycle commuter.
 Numb hands and toes, a runny nose, and wet shoes can make for an uncomfortable riding experience.
 Also, your bicycle needs some extra TLC during the harsher riding conditions of the Portland rainy season.
-So we've put together a short guide on how to keep you and your bike happy and safe in the coming months.
+So we've put together a short guide on how to keep you and your bike happy and safe all year around.

 How To Dress